-And now on that special day of Pentecost, His followers were to be baptised with the the Holy Spirit.
+And now on that special day of Pentecost, His followers were to be baptised with the Holy Spirit.
 He would take up permanent residence in each of their bodies.
-John the Baptist was the first to testify that Jesus would baptise with the Holy Spirit, and on that last meeting before His ascension, the Lord explained that this baptism of the Holy Spirit was not many days away.
-John's pre-cross baptism was a baptism of repentance.. with water, but Christ was to baptise with the Holy Spirit, and moments before He ascended He reminded them: but you will be baptised with the Holy Spirit, not many days from now.
+John the Baptist was the first to testify that Jesus would baptise with the Holy Spirit, and on that last meeting before His Ascension, the Lord explained that this baptism of the Holy Spirit was not many days away.
+John's pre-Cross baptism was a baptism of repentance with water, but Christ was to baptise with the Holy Spirit, and moments before He ascended He reminded them, "But you will be baptised with the Holy Spirit, not many days from now."

-And so we read that: when the day of Pentecost had come, they were all together in one place.
-Only120 of Christ's followers were altogether in one place!!
-How strange that it was not all the 500 souls who had witnessed Christ' post resurrection appearances!
-But what great joy it was for those who did obey His word, and remained in Jerusalem, as instructed.
+And so we read: "When the day of Pentecost had come, they were all together in one place."
+Only 120 of Christ's followers were altogether in one place!
+How strange that it was not all the 500 souls who had witnessed Christ's post-resurrection appearances!
+But what great joy it was for those who did obey His Word, and remained in Jerusalem as instructed.

-What an amazing day it must have been when the fledgling church was born - with those 120 faithful disciples, who obeyed Christ's command.
-For on that day they were:- 1) baptised with the Holy Spirit, as promised by Christ ten days earlier.
-They were also 2) filled with the Holy Spirit as we read in this passage and 3) they were all given the gift of tongues by the Holy Spirit - for we hear that they all spoke in languages as the Spirit gave then utterance.
+What an amazing day it must have been when the fledgling Church was born with those 120 faithful disciples who obeyed Christ's command.
+For on that day they were: 1) Baptised with the Holy Spirit, as promised by Christ ten days earlier.
+2) Filled with the Holy Spirit as we read in this passage.
+3) Given the gift of tongues by the Holy Spirit - for we hear that they all spoke in languages as the Spirit gave them utterance.